ajschumacher/Hbl15.github.io/_posts/2015-05-10-Silent-Mistake.md

 ### Listen to your teacher, don't mess with the FOR condition:

-I came across this while working on my Beson project.
-For Beson, I had to take the MTA turnstile data and group the total entries for all turnstile at the same station in the same day... (phew that was a mouth full).
+I came across this while working on my Benson project.
+For Benson, I had to take the MTA turnstile data and group the total entries for all turnstile at the same station in the same day... (phew that was a mouth full).
 This is how the data looks like :

 ```